PoisotLab/ms_svd_imputation/manuscript.md

 negatives (the virus is unable to infect the host), or false negatives (the virus can infect the host but the infection has not been reported).
 This type of problem lends itself well to an approach using a recommender system.

+# The model

+We ran all analyses in *Julia* 1.5.3 [@Bezanson2017JulFre], on the *Beluga* supercomputer operated by the Calcul Québec consortium.

 ## Low-rank approximation with Singular Value Decomposition